Next: Line Truncation, Previous: Text Display, Up: Display [Contents][Index]

 thinner bar.)
 To turn off cursors in non-selected windows, change the

-variable cursor-in-non-selected-windows
+variable cursor-in-non-selected-windows to nil.

 To make the cursor even more visible, you can use HL Line mode, a minor mode that highlights the line containing point.
 Use M-x hl-line-mode to enable or disable it in the current buffer.
 M-x global-hl-line-mode enables or disables the same mode globally.